 - Positive net profit throughout the plan

-The forecasted balance sheet of your waste management services
+The forecasted balance sheet of your waste management company

-The projected balance sheet of your waste management services will enable the reader of your business plan to assess the overall financial health of your business.
+The projected balance sheet of your waste management company will enable the reader of your business plan to assess the overall financial health of your business.

 It shows three elements: assets, liabilities and equity: